Horse Feathers (1932)

 Professor Wagstaff: That's the first time I've used that joke in twenty years.

-Professor Wagstaff: Young man, you'll find as you get older, you can't burn the candle at both ends.
+Professor Wagstaff: Young man, as you grow older, you'll find you can't burn the candle at both ends.

-Professor Wagstaff: Well, I knew you couldn't burn something at both ends.
+Professor Wagstaff: Well, I was wrong.
+I knew there was something you couldn't burn something at both ends.
 I thought it was a candle.
+However, you must be punished.
+Just for that

 Professor Wagstaff: Why don't you go home to your wife?
 I'll tell you what, I'll go home to your wife, and outside of the improvement she'll never know the difference.